voukatas/CCache/README.md

 ## Features
 - Event-driven, single-threaded
 - Uses a text-based protocol
-- For resource management, it uses a Time-To-Live (TTL) value
+- For resource management there are two options, either build with a Time-To-Live (TTL) or Least Recently Used (LRU)

 ### Project Origin